atapas/react-dynamic-import-component/README.md

+# Shape, Color and Size App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Project to showcase how the dynamic imports, lazy and suspense works.

 ## Available Scripts